GSA/digitalgov.gov/content/events/2018/2018-01-10-january-plain-monthly-meeting.md

 youtube_id: Ua0cwD_re7s
 ---

-Join us for our first Plain Language Action and Information Network (PLAIN) Monthly meeting of 2018.

-At the Plain International meeting last year, many presenters discussed toolkits and how valuable they found them.
+Join us for our first Plain Language Action and Information Network (PLAIN) Monthly meeting of 2018 where we will discuss a variety of the toolkits that were discussed at last years Plain International meeting and how valuable they were.

-In our January meeting please help us decide what to include in our toolkit.
-Let us know what resources you'd find useful.
+Our goal is to decide on what we should include in our own toolkit.

-Start your thinking now!
+Start thinking about the resources you would find most useful!

-## About the Montly PLAIN Meetings
+## About the Monthly PLAIN Meetings

 Hosted by DigitalGov, meetings are in-person, online, or a mix of both.
 They are recorded and posted to [DigitalGov's YouTube channel](https://www.youtube.com/c/digitalgov).